makersacademy/airport_challenge/README_UPDATED.md

 Please ask permission from the owner of this repo.

 ## Project status
 Project is not completly finished.
 With more time I would add features to check for multiple airports and check that the planes can only take off from the same airport they landed in.
+I would also add functionality to make sure the correct plane takes off from the airport, rather than just any.